akharrou/sphinx-restructuredtext/docs/Hyperlink targets - rst,nts,ksa,2020-1110115624.rst

         .. _paragraph:
         .. _target:

-        The hyperlink target above points to this paragraph.
+        The hyperlink targets above points to this paragraph.
         The targets "paragraph" and "target" are synonyms; they both point to this paragraph.